luisivan/eight_export/README.md

 ### Installation

 It's a Crystal program, so you just need to download and run the binary (`eight_export`).
+Please read the code (it's really short) before running random binary programs in your machine.

 ## Usage